dia246/Dia_BlueStamp_Portfolio/index.md

 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone

-# Starter Project
+# Starter Milestone

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=NS1_Kgo3bcE&list=PLe-u_DjFx7eui8dmPGji-0-slT8KydYv_&index=13" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-My starter project was an RGB Slider, where I could control the color of an LED light with 3 sliders, as shown above.
+My starter project was a device called the RGB Slider, where I could control the color of an LED light with 3 sliders, as shown above.
+Each slider manipulates the intentsity of the 3 primary colors in the LED light: red, green, and blue.
+By adjusting different amounts of power that goes to each LED light color, a wide range of colors is produced.
+My power source came from my computer.
+A challenge I faced was soldering the components onto the board.
+I was fairly new to soldering at the time, so I made mistakes and had to de-solder, which was a pretty challenging process.
+Since the starter project is complete the next step is to start on my intensive project.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.